-Eosinophilic gastritis (EG) is a condition that causes inflammation of the stomach.
-EG can make it hard for the body to get enough nutrients from food.
+Eosinophilic gastritis (EG) is a condition that results in inflammation of the stomach.
+It can make it hard for the body to get enough nutrients from food.

-EG may occur in cycles.
-Symptom may fade or stop for a time, then may flare up again.
+EG may happen in cycles.
+Symptoms may fade or stop for a time, and then may flare up again.

-EG is caused by a build up of a white blood cells called eosinophils.
+EG is caused by a buildup of white blood cells called eosinophils.
 These cells are part of the immune system.
-They cause inflammation if there is an infection or injury until the area heals.
-With EG, the eosinophils collect in tissue when they are not needed.
-This leads to long term inflammation.
-Over time damages tissue, and causes ulcers and polyps in the colon.
+They cause inflammation when there is an infection or injury in the body.
+With EG, the eosinophils build up in tissue when they are not needed.
+This leads to long-term inflammation.
+Over time, this damages tissue and causes ulcers and polyps in the colon.

-It is not clear what causes EG. It is likely due to a blend of gene defects and the environment.
+It is not clear what causes EG. It is likely due to genetics and the environment.
 It may also be linked to an allergic reaction.

-Things that may increase a child’s chances of EG include:
+Things that may increase a child’s risk of this problem are:

 - Genetic health issues

 - Seasonal allergies